Programming-for-Chemists/Predicting-the-reaction-output/README.md

 Our project addresses this challenge by leveraging advanced machine learning techniques, including both classic and ensemble methods and modern neural networks, to predict reaction yields before laboratory experimentation.

 **The primary goal:** develop accurate predictive models that can forecast chemical reaction yields based on reaction parameters.

+Our project involved a comparison of multiple regression algorithms.
+The evaluated models were Linear Regression, Ridge, SVM, Random Forest, Gradient Boosting, XGBoost, and CatBoost.
+The best results were achieved by the Gradient Boosting Regressor, Random Forest Regressor, and XGBRegressor.